readren/json-facile/README.md

 # json-facile
 _json-facile_ is a lightweight, boilerplateless and efficient [JSON] implementation in Scala.

-* Converts between scala algebraic data types (ADTs) and JSON documents directly, without any intermediate representation.
+* Converts between scala data types and JSON documents directly, without any intermediate representation.

+* Seamless conversion for algebraic data types (ADTs), generics (e.g. `Foo[T]`), and heterogeneous structures (e.g. HList).
+No manual coding needed; other types work with trivial setup.

 * No external dependencies.